 The dog whistle has been sounded and open season has been declared on people of color, women, Jews, and the LGBTQ community.
 Blacks have always suffered at the hands of the police at a disproportionate rate as compared to whites.
 Jews, blacks, and brown people have been murdered in their synagogues, at their grocery stores and during routine traffic stops more than any other group of people.

-Speaking as a member of both being African American and Gay, I am in fear of what our new republic could mean for people like me.
+Speaking as a member of both the African American Community and our being gay, I am in fear of what our new republic could mean for people like me.
 As a member of the LGBTQ community, I could easily see the right to marry striped away from us followed by our very existence coming under assault by laws making it easier for people to discriminate against us.

 As a black man, I am in fear that the only places I would be allowed to live in would be the ghettos created for us in the forties and fifties.
 People that look like me may be killed and our murderers never brought to justice all because one group of people has decided to take away the rights of another.